 - Promote student interest and motivation in learning to read and write.

 - Improve student decoding skills through research based application of phonological awareness, letter-sound awareness, and a sound knowledge of the alphabetic code.

 - Improve word identification and high-frequency word learning for fluency and automaticity.

 - Develop interventions to increase comprehension and vocabulary development across all academic subjects.

 - Modify and implement reading intervention for individual, small group and classroom instruction.

-CEA_Early Interventions for Reading Difficulties (PDF Document)
+Early Interventions for Reading Difficulties (Course at a Glance) (PDF Document)